David Croft (TV producer): Early life

 Croft was born into a show business family: his father, Reginald Sharland (1886–1944), had a successful career as a radio actor in Hollywood, and his mother, Annie Croft (1896–1959), was a famous stage actress who had starred in the 1927 silent film On With The Dance, she was also the first woman to own a West End theatre company.
 His first public appearance was at the age of seven, when he was seen in a commercial which aired in cinemas.
 After that, his acting career in films "began and ended" with his uncredited appearance as Perkins in the film Goodbye, Mr. Chips (1939).

-Croft was educated at two independent schools: at St John's Wood prep school in North London, followed by Rugby School in Warwickshire.
-The boys attended Sunday services at St. Aldhelm's Church, and Croft later gave that name to the church in Dad's Army.
+The family lived in Poole, Dorset.
+Nearby is St Aldhelm's Church, Poole and Croft later gave that name to the church in Dad's Army.
+He was educated at two independent schools, St John's Wood prep school in North London, followed by Rugby School in Warwickshire.